10 Tips For Aspiring Sociology Majors And Minors

 Another thing you will probably do a lot of is write.
 Writing takes time and practice to learn.
-I have written about writing a ton on this blog, and I loved the two part series I am linking below featuring the 10 mistakes I saw college students make when I was a graduate assistant in grad school.
+I have written about writing a ton on this blog, and I loved the two-part series I am linking below featuring the ten mistakes I saw college students make when I was a graduate assistant in grad school.
 Writing is something that you get better at the more you practice so keep writing so that you will keep getting better at it.

 2. Don't Think That You Will Escape Math

 Also, you need to learn to utilize stats software like STATA or SPSS.
-Your school probably has access to at least one of these softwares on the school computers so I would encourage you to download a random data set and play around in SPSS or STATA.
+Your school probably has access to at least one of these on the school computers so I would encourage you to download a random data set and play around in SPSS or STATA.
 One of my favorite data sets for sociology majors is the General Social Survey (or GSS.)
-I based my senior thesis in college from General Social Survey data and I did all the calculations by getting the data in SPSS format and manipulating it so I could focus on the parts I cared about.
-If you go to the GSS Data Explorer you can easily get the data sets in formats that your stats software can understand.
+I based my senior thesis in college from General Social Survey data, and I did all the calculations by getting the data in SPSS format and manipulating it so I could focus on the parts I cared about.
+If you go to the GSS Data Explorer, you can quickly get the datasets in formats that your stats software can understand.

 Working on stats is probably the easiest way to get better at it.
 Look up stats exercises for your preferred software and work through them.
-This will help you get exponentially better at doing them, even if it's not the funnest use of a weeknight or weekend night.
+This will help you get exponentially better at doing them, even if it's not the most fun use of a weeknight or weekend.

 3. Take Time To Experience All The Paths of Being A Sociology Major

 Anything and everything can be studied through the sociological imagination.
-That is scary to think about: you mean, I can study everything?
-I have had professors who studied a wide array of things like religion, divorce, sports, race, class, immigration, deviance, gender, protests, hate groups, social movements, etc. Sociology studies the social world, and in that world we do a lot of things!
+That is scary to think about: you mean, I can research everything?
+I have had professors who studied a wide array of things like religion, divorce, sports, race, class, immigration, deviance, gender, protests, hate groups, social movements, etc. Sociology studies the social world, and in that world, we do a lot of things!

-As you get older, you will have to focus your attention a bit.
+As you get older, you will have to focus your attention.
 You may have to write longer papers in undergrad such as a thesis.
-In that you can really delve deep on a subject that matters to you.
+In that paper, you can delve deep on a subject that matters to you.

-When you get into your Master's or PhD program, you will have to be even more focused on one or a couple paths.
+When you get into your Master's or Ph.D. program, you will have to be even more focused on one or a couple of paths.
 For me, I found my love in studying race and social movements through the sociological lens.

 4. Get To Know Your Professors Research (And Even Join It If You Can)

-Getting involved in a professor's research looks awesome on your resume!
-You may even be able to become a research assistant or take an independent study with a professor so you get class credit for working with them!
+Getting involved in a professor's research looks incredible on your resume!
+You may even be able to become a research assistant or take an independent study with a professor, so you get class credit for working with them!

 5. Get Ready To Face The Uncomfortable Topics

-You may be forced to think of a view point you have never thought of or even some view points that seem far-fetched or crazy.
+You may be forced to think of a viewpoint you have never considered or even some views that seem far-fetched or crazy.
 Sociology shouldn't be about comfort.
 It should be about thinking about things using a variety of theories.

 Don't get set in your theory of thinking about things, especially not as an undergraduate.
-After you have taken some classes and learned some stuff you may find that you agree with a certain sociological theory or view more (for example, I am a conflict theorist) but you should definitely get to know other perspectives and put yourself in other people's shoes.
+After you have taken some classes and learned some stuff, you may find that you agree with a specific sociological theory or view more (for example, I am a conflict theorist) but you should get to know other perspectives and put yourself in other people's shoes.